NilsTheeten/Graphs-BA4-CGC/README.md

-# Graphs-BA4-CGC
+# Best Graphs for BA4 TPs at EPFL
-All the jupyter notebooks of the graphs made for the TPs in BA4
+All my jupyter notebooks for plotting the beautiful graphs needed for the TP reports.
+You will find the graphs for:
+"Chimie analytique expérimentale" aka MSA TP --> HPLC, IC and GC "Introduction au génie chimique et à l'énergie TP" aka TP GC --> Tps 1 trough 6